Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 Easy Homemade Hash Browns

 Wash and peel potatoes if desired.
-Peeling is not necessary, I don’t peel.
-My family likes the peels and you get both vitamins and fiber from them.
+Peeling is not necessary; I don’t peel.
+My family likes the peels, and you get both vitamins and fiber from them.
 You do need to wash and scrub the potatoes if you don’t peel them.

 I chose our smaller potatoes to make my homemade hash browns.
 The size of the potato really doesn’t matter.
-If you are using a food processor, you may need to quarter them to fit into the food processor shoot.
+If you are using a food processor, you may need to quarter them to fit into the food processor’s shoot.
 I do.

 So will your family be having hash browns this week?
 If so, what will you be serving with them?

-More Delicious Recipes:
+More Easy Delicious Recipes:

 How to Make and Freeze Homemade Hashbrowns